-PARADIGM, PFMD and EUPATI welcome you to the Patient Engagement Open forum – a two day event where we will explore patient engagement beyond aspirations and work in a multi-stakeholder context to make it happen.
+PARADIGM, PFMD and EUPATI welcome you to the Patient Engagement Open forum – a series of virtual events where we will work together, in a multi-stakeholder context, to turn patient engagement into reality.

 The Forum aims to provide a holistic perspective of patient engagement, the landscape and actors, and foster collaboration and co-creation while breaking down fragmentation and silos that are often present in patient engagement work.

 Topics range from tools and recommendations for effective patient engagement, methods for monitoring and evaluation of impact and outcomes in patient engagement activities, and fair market compensation for patient input to interactive sessions on assessing good practices in patient engagement and more.

 All virtual sessions will start at 15:00 CET/ 9:00 EST and last for a maximum of 2h.

 PEOF2020 opening plenary (by co-organisers PARADIGM, PFMD and EUPATI)

 - Patient Engagement Monitoring and Evaluation Framework (workshop)

 - How patient engagement can foster access through improved affordability? (webinar)